-Considering the above, the position you hold and your experience we would like to inform you of one of the most recent events that have taken place in Luxembourg.
+Considering the above we would like to follow up on our latest correspondence sent to you.
+The letter referring to one of the most recent events that have taken place in Luxembourg.
+Unfortunately, we must address it again as the problem continues.

-You might have already received email about the below mentioned issue.
-Still, we would like to address is again as it seems the problem continues.